amitchhatbar11/pokemon-evolution/README.md

 ### `npm install`

-Then all the `node_modules` will be installed within yopur project.
+Then all the `node_modules` will be installed within your project.

 Next,